-The most common type of 1031 Exchange is used for real estate, likely due to the broad definition of what is considered “like-kind” for Real Estate (or Real Property) Exchanges.
-In general, any type of U.S. real property held by the client for productive use in a trade or business, or for investment purposes can be exchanged for more real property as long as the properties are of “like-kind”, regardless of grade or quality.
-The below is a list of properties that are deemed to be of “like-kind”:
+The most common type of 1031 Exchange is the Delayed/Forward Exchange.
+This allows taxpayers to sell investment property and then replace it, tax deferred, with new investment property.
+In general, any type of U.S. real property held for productive use in a trade or business, or for investment purposes can be exchanged for more real property as long as the properties are of “like-kind”, regardless of grade or quality.

 Many investors like to see what kind of tax savings they can benefit from when they sell their investment property.
 Above is an example which outlines the sale of an apartment building and a purchase of an office building with and without the use of a 1031 Exchange.
 As you can see, when using the 1031 Exchange, the investor benefits from a significant tax deferral.

 1031 Exchange Deadlines & Rules

 There are two key deadlines that the Exchanger must meet to have a valid exchange:

 - Identification Period: Within 45 calendar days of the transfer of the first Relinquished Property, the Exchanger must identify the Replacement Property to be acquired.

 - Exchange Period: The Exchanger must receive the Replacement Property within the earlier of 180 calendar days after the date on which the Exchanger transferred the first Relinquished Property, or the due date (including extensions) for the Exchanger’s tax return for the tax year in which the transfer of the first Relinquished Property occurs.